1. Kingsman: The Golden Circle; A+

 25. The Florida Project; B+

-Discovered coincidentally via The Disaster Artist blu-ray previews, I was titillated by the real-life’ness of it, if you will.
+Discovered incidentally via The Disaster Artist blu-ray previews, I was titillated by the humanity of it.
 Also a huge admirer of Willem Dafoe, who is the star of The Florida Project alongside some stellar young actor performances.
 Not really a structured story, but the acting is great and people really do have it this bad in the real world.

 26. A Cure For Wellness; B-